xanderladd/nma_motor_imagery/README.md

  - Output: $y_t$, label in the set [real,imaginary] & [hand,tongue].

-## Relevant Literature (Maybe)

-1. Classifying ECoG/EEG-Based Motor Imagery Tasks [ref](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4463260)
-     * Power spectral density is used as the features.
-     * to handle redundancy : Fisher discriminant analysis (FDA) and common spatial patterns (CSP) < No backgorund on these>
-     * Simple KNN model is used as classifier.
-2. < Using connected paper tool>   Performance of common spatial pattern under a smaller set of EEG electrodes in brain-computer interface on chronic stroke patients: A multi-session dataset study [ref](https://ieeexplore.ieee.org/document/6091566)
-     * Using the CSP -rank mechanism selecting the subset of electrodes. ( question can this be done in the short time frame)

 ## Formulate mathematical hypothesis
 - Decoder model: $\theta(f(X_t)) = \hat{y}_t$